skytin1004/edgeai-for-beginners/STUDY_GUIDE.md

 ## Course Overview

-This course is organized into seven comprehensive modules:
+This course is organized into eight comprehensive modules:

+0. **Introduction to EdgeAI** - Foundation and context setting with industry applications and learning objectives
 1. **EdgeAI Fundamentals and Transformation** - Understanding the core concepts and technology shift
 2. **Small Language Model Foundations** - Exploring various SLM families and their architectures
 3. **Small Language Model Deployment** - Implementing practical deployment strategies